teknoir/ansible-notebook/README.md

   * A label consists of key and value
   * Groups are contructed concatinating key and value separated by underscore(_)
   * I.e. key_value
-* The Connection Plugin automatically enable tunnels for devices but...
+* The Plugin do not automatically open or close reverse-tunnels
-  * does not tear them down after

 ## Requirements
 * corkscrew